-Oxygen is the blood plays a major role in the wound healing process.
+Oxygen in the blood plays a major role in the wound healing process.
 Conditions

 that inhibit blood flow, like diabetes, also make it harder for us to

-heal and increase the chances of developing a chronic wounds.
+heal and increase the chances of developing chronic wounds.
 It is important

 that you have these wounds tended to by a medical professional as soon